 2. Permanent Repair

 Permanent repairs are ideal when the rest of your felt roof is in good condition, with more than 2 years of life left.
 This type of repair will ensure your felt will see out the remaining life of the roof.
-We recommend you seek a hot felt roofing contracted for a more permanent repair.
+We recommend you seek a hot felt roofing contractor for a more permanent repair.
 They will have the necessary tools and equipment to do a reliable job.

 3. Replacing All of your Roofing Felt

 If you need to repair an old felt roof, then you may consider getting it completely replaced for a new one.
 Usually this is done if the overall condition of your roof is very bad.
 If most of the roofing felt looks very degraded, it could be a waste of time repairing the leaking parts, as other area will create a problem no long after your repair.
 You can view this full guide on how to replace a felt roof the professional way.

 How Long Do Felt Roofs Last